-If you or a loved one suffered a spinal cord injury because of someone else’s negligence, turn to the Law Offices of Ogle, Elrod & Baril PLLC.
+If you or a loved one suffered a spinal cord injury because of someone else’s negligence, turn to OEB Law, PLLC.
 We understand the long-term emotional and financial effects a spinal cord injury has on individuals and their family members.
 We can advise you of the legal options available to recover compensation from the party that caused your spinal cord injury.

 Tell Us How Your Spinal Cord Injury Happened